Request for Change in ELI Placement

 When you express your concerns directly to your teacher, your teacher can monitor your proficiency and performance and make a recommendation for a change in ELI placement if she/he feels it is justified.

 Please refer to the "Course Placement for New Students" and "Progression through the Program" sections of the ELI Student Handbook for ELI placement and promotion policies.
+Refer to the "Appeal Procedure for Intital Placement" and "Appeal Procedure for Placement of Returning Students" sections for appeal information.

-ELI's Appeal Procedure for Placement
+Appeal Procedure for Initial Placement

 At the start of the semester, all students are required to attend the classes in which they have been placed.